Pitfall (Otoshiana)

 with looks eroded in the rain of time

-for concertgoers while the music plays, Teshigahara pictures the strange nightmare of a Japanese playwright, Kobo Abe’s nearly-faceless audience emerging onto the street not far from Rod Serling’s doctors and nurses in “Eye of the Beholder” (“The Private World of Darkness”).
+for concertgoers while the music plays, Teshigahara pictures the strange nightmare of a Japanese playwright, Kobo Abe’s nearly-faceless audience emerging onto the street not far from Rod Serling’s doctors and nurses in “Eye of the Beholder” (“The Private World of Darkness”, dir.
+Douglas Heyes for The Twilight Zone).
 Patient kills psychiatrist, now unknown and free, a man who is nobody yet part of the picture (Teshigahara’s department-store snapshots earlier on give just this image).

-The mask is deployed fearlessly in its first application at the psychiatrist’s office with a handheld camera that also mirrors Mission: Impossible.
-A poor stooge buys a wig and beard to swell his image on The Alfred Hitchcock Hour (“Wally the Beard”), Keaton’s revolving hats are shown in the rapid alternation of chinwear.
-The remembrancer of Sekely’s Hollow Triumph (The Scar) is remembranced, and so are the facial exercises in À bout de souffle.
-Borges has an Asterion like this, “My beard itches me under this mask.”
+The mask is deployed fearlessly in its first application at the psychiatrist’s office with a handheld camera that also mirrors Bruce Geller’s Mission: Impossible.
+A poor stooge buys a wig and beard to swell his image on The Alfred Hitchcock Hour (“Wally the Beard”, dir.
+James H. Brown), Keaton’s revolving hats are shown in the rapid alternation of chinwear.
+The remembrancer of Sekely’s Hollow Triumph (The Scar) is remembranced, and so are the facial exercises in Godard’s À bout de souffle.
+Borges has an Asterion like this, “my beard itches me under this mask.”

 A parallel figuration, the scarred girl and her older brother, goes still further to prepare the ground for Kurosawa’s Rhapsody in August.
 She does the laundry at Psychiatric Ward No. 2 and fears another war, he comforts her disastrously.